• Skip to primary navigation

 • Low-sodium vegetable broth - Using low-sodium broth lets us control the amount of salt in our cooking.

 • Cannellini beans - Provides a creamy taste and texture to our vegetarian white chili.
-Try them in creamy braised white beans or easy tuscan bean salad.

 • Pinto beans - Traditionally used in Mexican dishes and in the Southwest, they add a familiar flavor and texture to our chili.